 Presents the theory and properties of matrices, determinants and linear transformations.
 Introduces vector space and the Gram-Schmidt orthonormalization process.
 Deals with the calculation and application of eigenvalues and eigenvectors.

-Prerequisite: MATH& 152 with a grade of C or better or instructor permission.
+Prerequisite: MATH& 152 with a grade of C or better

 MATH 240 W 5 credits Differential Equations NSCI